MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 ![](../images/part25/13.png)

+## Waiting for DB start

 The service exited with code 1.
 And in the log, we can see the error:
 "connection refused".
 The app cannot connect to the database to run db migration.
-That's because it takes some time for postgres server to be ready, but the app tried to run db migration immediately when it starts.
+That's because it takes some time for Postgres server to be ready, but the app tried to run db migration immediately when it starts.
-At that time the postgres server was not ready to accept connection yet.
+At that time the Postgres server was not ready to accept connection yet.
-So to fix this, we have to tell the app to wait for postgres to be ready.
-Before trying to run the db migration script and start the API server.
+So to fix this, we have to tell the app to wait for Postgres to be ready before trying to run the db migration script and start the API server.
-Now although in the `docker-compose.yaml` file, we can use the `depends_on` instructions to tell `docker-compose` that the `api` service depends on the `postgres` service.
-This only makes sure that the `postgres` will be started before the `api` service.
+Now although in the `docker-compose.yaml` file, we can use the `depends_on` instructions to tell `docker-compose` that the `api` service depends on the `postgres` service, this only makes sure that the `postgres` will be started before the `api` service.
 It doesn't ensure that the `postgres` is in ready state before starting the `api` service.